mglt/lecture-ipsec-iot/prez/ipsec-iot-slides.md

 * The Inner IPv6 Packet fields
 * The ESP fields

-There is no one-to-one mapping between EHC_RULE and fields
+There is no one-to-one mapping between EHC Rule and fields
-* One EHC_RULE may compress multiple fields
+* One EHC Rule may compress multiple fields
-* One field may be addressed by multiple EHC_RULES
+* One field may be addressed by multiple EHC Rules
   * Selection is performed by the EHC Strategy

 ---